chasacademy-team8/homeautomation/docs/SRS.md

 - The system shall control lights based on time of day.
 - The system shall trigger an alarm when smoke is detected.
 - The system shall control lights in case of a fire alarm.
+- The system shall output status messages on LCD display.

 3.2 Non-Functional Requirements
 - The system should respond to sensor inputs within 1 second.